 2. Zojirushi Neuro Fuzzy Rice Cooker

-Coming in at second place is another Zojirushi product known as the Neuro Fuzzy.
+Coming in second place is another Zojirushi product known as the Neuro Fuzzy.
 Like the last Zojirushi rice cooker we looked at, the Neuro Fuzzy has setting options for several rice types and features the ‘fuzzy logic’ technology the Japanese manufacturer has become known for.

 At just over $200, this Japanese rice cooker might be a little expensive for some, but we promise that it’s well worth the price.